prakharsharma/CarND-Advanced-Lane-Lines/README.md

 - Lack of familiarity with
     - Material, i.e., computer vision techniques.
 I had to watch the videos at least twice.
     - Tools - `numpy`, `opencv`, ...
-- Project required too much time
+- Project required too much time, i.e., too many things to do

 Given that it was so challenging, I am pretty proud of what I have put together!
+Nonetheless, there are quite a few areas of improvement so that its performance can improve say wrt challenge videos.

 ##### Areas of improvement